kyverno/website/content/en/docs/Writing policies/variables.md

             labels:
               name: {{ request.object.metadata.name }}
         # the default value a variable may have if after jmespath processing the value ends up being nil
+        # the default value may also be another variable, for example something from the AdmissionReview
         default: '{}'
         # jmespath expression that can be used to modify the `value` before it is assigned to the variable
         jmespath: 'to_string(@)'